 You construct queries using Wavefront Query language.

-- Start with the metric you want to monitor.
+- Start with the metric that you want to monitor.

 - Add filters, e.g.